Mould on Food Causes, Dangers, and Prevention - healthcare nt sickcare

 In severe cases, a mould allergy can cause anaphylaxis, which is a life-threatening allergic reaction that requires immediate medical attention.

 To prevent a mould allergy reaction, it's important to avoid foods that are contaminated with mould.
 This includes foods such as cheese, bread, mushrooms, and other foods that have visible mould growth or a musty odour.
-It's also important to properly store and handle food to prevent mould growth.
+It's also significant to properly store and handle food to prevent mould growth.

 Food Allergy Test